Whanganui War Memorial Centre

 Multi-purpose venue nestled in the very heart of the Whanganui CBD

-The Whanganui War Memorial Centre is the perfect place to host a Dinner, Dance, Event Conference, Expo – the list is endless!
+The Whanganui War Memorial Centre is the perfect place to host a dinner, dance, event conference, expo, while the Pioneer Room is the ideal venue for an intimate romantic wedding.
 Imagine the fun you could have preparing for your occasion in this iconic building.

 Whether it’s a dinner for 600 in The Main Hall, dancing the night away on the sprung dance floor – a seminar for 30 employees in the Pioneer Room – or a show with the Steinway Grand Piano in the Concert Chamber, we are able to cater to all your needs in our fully equipped, multi-functional Centre.

 Ensuring that your event is memorable for all the right reasons.